orbeon/orbeon-forms-doc/Form-Runner-~-XBL-Components-~-Autocomplete.md

 ### Static

 * When to use the _static_ mode?
     * When you can reasonably determine the full list of suggested values without having to do any processing when users type in the field, such as submissions to a service you provide.
-You will typically use this mode when the list of suggested values isn't extremly large.
+You will typically use this mode when the list of suggested values isn't extremely large.
 Examples include a list of states, of countries, or of departments in your company.
     * When the default filtering mechanism works for you (more on this below).
 * Does the itemset really need to be static?